Stencyl/stencylpedia/block-reference/scene/flow.md

 ![pause-unpause](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/5%20-%20Game%20Flow/pause-unpause.png)

-[Pauses](http://www.stencyl.com/help/view/pausing/) (or Unpauses) the game.
+[Pauses](http://www.stencyl.com/help/view/pausing/) (or unpauses) the game.
 You can selectively opt out actors on the Physics > Advanced page of their editor.

 ```
 engine.pause();